One Year Later

 When we arrived, I was convinced the doctor was playing games with me.
 She asked frustrating questions that seemed designed to get a rise out of me.
 She smashed the keys on her computer loudly, annoyingly.
 She phrased things in ways that felt deliberately confusing, and at times I wanted to shout at her.
 But I kept my cool.
 My panic had mostly subsided and I was able to collect myself for the meeting.
 Kyra later told me she was stunned by the mask of normalcy I was able to summon for that interview.
 But still, the facts of the case pointed to the obvious.
 I'd been deeply depressed for months in the Spring, but my recent symptoms didn’t line up with that at all.
 Recently, I'd been running nonstop without sleep.
 I'd been hyperactive and hyper-talkative.
 I'd been having delusions of grandeur, fantasies of taking on the President, of embarrassing him, of shaming him, of hurting him.
 No matter how composed I was able to present myself in a one hour appointment, the mania I'd been experiencing was crystal clear to everyone in the room except me.

 That appointment wasn't the end of my health crisis, but it was a turning point.
 I don't remember exactly which medications I was given that afternoon, but I know there was something to help me sleep, which I eagerly took that night.
 Still, no luck.
 Exhausted beyond belief, my Body simply would not let me rest.
 I remember this last night awake well.
 I was so ready for sleep, so eager for relief.
-Dozens of times, I felt myself begin to nod off, those pleasant few moments before it goes dark.
+Dozens of times, I felt myself begin to nod off, those pleasant few seconds before it goes dark.
 And dozens of times, my Body refused.
 Whenever I flirted too closely with sleep, I felt my temperature spike and my heartbeat quicken.
 Beads of sweat formed on my forehead.
 My Body remained on high alert, ready to combat the perceived threats all around me.
 As far as my nervous system was concerned, sleep wasn’t an option.

 On Tuesday Kyra went to work, which must have felt like sweet relief after a week trapped inside the house with a literal maniac.
 A friend came to stay with me that day.
 I talked his ear off nonstop, unable to focus on a single task or topic for more than a few minutes at a time.
 He brought over a puzzle for us to work on; I got as far as flipping over half the pieces before it became too overwhelming.
 When Kyra came home that evening, we shared dinner and he went home.
 I talked Kyra's ear off.
 I took my sleep medication.
 And that night, finally, mercifully, I slept.
 I wasn't entirely refreshed when I awoke on Wednesday the 17th; not even close, and in fact, I wouldn't be for months.
 But the longest week of my life was over, and I was finally on the road to recovery.